getquorum/tech-assessments/README.md

 ## Sending the completed tests back to us

-Send and email with all the completed test files attached to:
+Send an email with all the completed test files attached to:

 - **to:** careers[AT]getquorum.com (replace the [AT] with @)
 - **subject:** "Completed Tests for [Your Name] (replace [Your Name] with your name)"